project-lightlin/SmartQSM/README.md

 This project is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.html).

-To report potential misuse of this project (e.g., for illegal activities or harassment), please contact [yangtd@ifrit.ac.cn](mailto:yangtd@ifrit.ac.cn) with a detailed description and any supporting evidence.
+To report any (possible) abuse or infringement behavior, please contact [yangtd@ifrit.ac.cn](mailto:yangtd@ifrit.ac.cn) with a detailed description and any supporting evidence.
 Thank you for helping us make our community a better place!

 ## Installation and Startup